shazow/everything/laser-eyes.md

 quality of service.
 Some doctors may offer an older technology for a discount but a downgrade is not worth it unless you're seriously strapped for cash and can't wait any longer.

+## Four months later

+**Is it worth it?** Absolutely.

+Today my eye sight is almost 20/15 and I'm down to ~3 lubricating eyedrops per day.
+Halos are not an issue anymore, though I'm still a little sensitive to light, like sunny days or oncoming traffic at night.
+Nothing intolerable and wearing sunglasses is much more enjoyable than corrective glasses.
+Overall, it feels like a significant source of stress from my life has been removed.

+The procedure itself was *creepy*, but not painful or even that scary.
+I admit I was quite phobic about the whole flap thing, but after having gone through it I feel it wasn't anywhere as bad as I feared.
+I would not dread to undergo this procedure again if I needed to.

+**Should you get LASIK?** If you at all mind wearing glasses or contacts, and you can afford the pricetag, I highly recommend it.
+Especially if your prescription is reasonably weak, then there is much lower risk of needing a second touchup.